History of Knitting

 Industrial Revolution and Beyond

 In the late 20th century and into the 21st century, knitting experienced a resurgence in popularity as a hobby and creative outlet.
-This revival can be attributed to factors such as the growth of online communities, the availability of diverse yarns and patterns, and a renewed interest in handmade, sustainable goods.
+This revival can be attributed to factors such as the growth of online communities, the availability of diverse yarns and patterns, and a renewed interest in handmade and sustainable goods.

 Today, knitting continues to be a popular hobby and creative outlet for people all over the world.
 There are countless patterns and styles to choose from, and many people enjoy the meditative and relaxing qualities of knitting.